-after this started to sim a wave Tunnel in Houdini Flips. a huge wave where you actually could surf.
-But i run into some trouble for water shading and whitewater look,Continue reading “water shading”
+recently I did some water rendering in Arnold renderer, which you can see here. the shading worked quite well on the water and whitewater. after this started to sim a wave Tunnel in Houdini Flips. a huge wave where you actually could surf.
+But I run into some trouble with water shading and whitewater look,Continue reading “water shading”